alloy-rs/book/src/highlights/the-sol!-procedural-macro.md

 }
 ```

-Alternatively you can load an ABI by file; the format is either a JSON ABI array,
+Alternatively, you can load an ABI by file; the format is either a JSON ABI array
 or an object containing an `"abi"` key.
 It supports common artifact formats like Foundry's:

 ```rust,ignore